kafousis/spring-vuejs-crud/README.md

 # Spring - Vue.js CRUD example
-An Vue.js application which performs CRUD operations.
+A Vue.js application which performs CRUD operations.

 ## The Books REST API
 The Vue.js application makes REST calls to the [Books REST API](https://github.com/kafousis/books-rest-api) and performs the following CRUD operations: